perkowitz/hachi-yaeltex/binaries/README.md

 - Switch to v5.0.2 of Arduino MIDI Library freeing 2k of RAM.
 - Now relative modes also work for VU CC (before only for CC)
 - Added Watchdog reset functionality to prevent hangs on OSX start-up.
-- External and internal feedback are divided, and only waits for more data if external feedback is being received
+- External and internal feedback are separated, and only waits for more data if external feedback is being received.
+This fixes the encoder movement that messed up the timing on the feedback update.
-- Encoder color change with same message as configured, but on channel 16 (not available yet! needs Kilowhat update)
+- Encoder color change with same message as configured, on channel 16 (not available yet! needs Kilowhat update)
 - **IMPORTANT:** To compile with this version Arduino IDE, you need to:
   - Replace *hardware/yaeltex* folder for the one on the repo to *Documents/Arduino/hardware*
   - Delete the *MIDI-LIB-USB* from the *Documents/Arduino/hardware*